A woman found her three young grandchildren dead. Their mother is the sole suspect.

 After pronouncing the children dead at the scene Saturday morning, police asked for the public’s help in finding their mother.
 They reported that Carrillo was believed to be driving a silver Toyota pickup she had carjacked in the Bakersfield area.

 Hours later, she was taken into custody.
-She had not been booked into jail as of Sunday afternoon, according to the Los Angeles Sheriff Department’s online booking system, and it was not immediately clear whether she had an attorney.
+She had not been booked into jail as of Sunday afternoon, according to the Los Angeles County Sheriff Department’s online booking system, and it was not immediately clear whether she had an attorney.

-“She did a horrific crime here,” Los Angeles Police Lt.
+“She did a horrific crime here,” Los Angeles police Lt.
 Ben Fernandes said outside the Reseda apartment complex, “then followed it up by another crime north of here.
 And it’s those behaviors that ultimately got her caught.”

 Authorities remained at the complex after dark on Saturday, with yellow police tape stretched in front of the building.
 Stunned neighbors gathered outside.
 Some left candles and toys in a small memorial near the front door.